Grain Structure and the Trade-off With Perceived Sharpness

 What Grain Physically Is

-A black-and-white emulsion is a suspension of silver halide crystals in gelatin, ranging from well under a micrometre to a few micrometres across.
-Exposure renders some of these crystals developable, and the developer reduces each one entirely to metallic silver.
-The individual silver particles are far too small to resolve by eye or in a normal enlargement.
-What appears as grain is not a single crystal but the clumping of many developed silver particles into irregular aggregates, separated by clear gelatin where no crystal was reduced.
-The eye reads the random distribution of these opaque clusters against the transparent base as texture.
+A black-and-white emulsion is a suspension of silver halide crystals in gelatin.
+In a conventional cubic or octahedral emulsion these crystals run from a few tenths of a micrometre up to a couple of micrometres across.
+Exposure renders some of them developable, and the developer reduces each entire crystal to metallic silver.
+A single silver particle is far too small to see in any normal print.
+What you read as grain is not one crystal but the clumping of many developed particles into irregular aggregates, separated by clear gelatin where no crystal was reduced, the eye reading that random distribution of opaque clusters against the transparent base as texture.

 Related posts